 (g) Declared maximum charging power.

 At the request of the manufacturer, with the approval of the responsible authority and with appropriate technical justification, the manufacturer may deviate from the above criteria for families.

+6.1.3.
+For Part C: Verification of reported virtual distance

+Only vehicles that are substantially similar with respect to the following elements may be part of the same monitor family:

+(a) Algorithm for reported virtual distance;

+(b) Sensor configuration (for sensors used in determination of virtual distance);

+(c) Characteristics of battery cell which have a non-negligible influence on accuracy of monitor;

+(d) Type of vehicle (PEVs or OVC-HEVs).

+At the request of the manufacturer, with the approval of the responsible authority and with appropriate technical justification, the manufacturer may deviate from the above criteria for families.

 6.2.
 Information gathering

 The following information shall be made available to the authorities by the manufacturer in a format to be agreed between the authorities and the manufacturer: annual report on relevant warranty claims; and annual statistics on repairs for both batteries and other systems that might influence the electric energy consumption of the vehicle.
-Such information shall be made available once a year for each battery durability family for the duration of the period defined in paragraph 5.2. after the last vehicle of this family is sold.
+Such information shall be made available once a year for each battery durability family for the duration of the period defined in paragraph 5.2. after the last vehicle of this family is produced.

+[At the option of the responsible authority, the submission timing of the above information for the applicable battery durability family is based on the request from the responsible authority.]

 6.3.
-Part A: Verification of SOCR/SOCE monitors
+Part A: Verification of SOCE/SOCR monitors

 6.3.1.
 Frequency of verifications